libreForms/spec/spec.md

 The API works just as effectively in an all-in-one application where the submission and processing of form data occur within the same application context, espcially when administrators have a strong grasp of their form structure at the time of deployment.
 However, such situations seldom require the use of reserved characters to diffrentiate between form data and metadata, so the API design and its use of reserved characters may seem redundant in such environments.

+## Definitions

+This document extensively employs the key terminology defined below.

+#### Form configuration

+This term is used to refer to configuration files containing form-building data, as shown in the [examples](#examples) below.
+Unfortunately, this term may appear confusing when used alongside terms like [form configs](#form-configs), which refer to specific configurations applied on a form-by-form basis and employ [reserved characters](#reserved-characters) to set themselves apart from [form fields](#form-fields).

+#### Networked

+This term is used, often alongside similar terms like 'distributed' or 'RESTful', to describe environments where form data is transferred over a network, for example using HTTP methods like `GET` and `POST`.

+#### Declarative

+This term is used to describe a type of [form configuration](#form-configuration) that describes how forms should look and behave, without actually needing to write the logic that achieves that end state.

 ### Principles